microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

     ![VS Code Kill the active terminal instance button](../../../images/vscode-kill-terminal.png)

 1. Launch a new VS Code Terminal by selecting *Terminal -> New Terminal, or pressing `` CTRL+` ``.
-The new terminal will load the virtual environment, and you will see the call to activate this in the terminal, as well as having the name of the virtual environment (`.venv`) in the prompt:
+The new terminal will load the virtual environment, with the call to activate this appearing in the terminal.
+The name of the virtual environment (`.venv`) will also be in the prompt:

     ```output
     ➜  nightlight source .venv/bin/activate